smazzin/elevateheating/content/heat-pump-tune-up.md

 - New furnaces and AC units are more energy efficient than older models.
 - Repairs and energy bills may become more expensive than a new system.

-Reach out to us right away for more information about HVAC unit replacement services in Beaverton, OR.
+Reach out to us right away for more information about HVAC unit replacement services in Portland, OR area including:

+- Aloha
+- Banks
+- Bethany
+- Beaverton
+- Cornelius
+- Forest Grove
+- Hillsboro
+- North Plains